-Yes, you will receive some reading materials in the mail and via email to prepare for the reading discussion groups.
+Yes, you will receive some reading materials via email to prepare for the reading discussion groups.
 Don’t worry, we aren’t going to pile too much on you, but make sure you read everything, so you can participate in the discussion groups!

 Can I receive classroom credit from my participation at the seminar?

 It depends on your college or university.

 Check with your Dean’s office to find out if your college or university offers an independent study option.
 If so, you may be able to design an independent study that includes your attendance at a FEE Summer Seminar.